LaibaUrooj/TrueDetective/README.md

 True Detective is an intelligent system that recognizes a person from a cctv point of view.
 The person may disguise themselves using face mask, fake beard, hasts, glasses or just their bare face.

-Breif Description
+[Breif Description]

 (1) TrueDetective is an intelligent system that finds a person through their face.

 (2) The face of the person may be bare face or disguised.

-(3) Their are 4 disguises in the data ( face mask, glasses, fake beard, hats ) (4) The recognition is done on CCTV images and videos.
+(3) Their are 4 disguises in the data ( face mask, glasses, fake beard, hats )

+(4) The recognition is done on CCTV images and videos.

-(5) The data is self collected images from cctv point of view. (full info on github)
+(5) The data is self collected images from cctv point of view. (full info on datasetinfo file)

 The DisguisedTrueDetective_1.py file contains the entire code for Disguise Face Recognition. on CCTV Images